Massacre of Vassy

-The massacre of Vassy (massacre de Wassy) was the murder of Huguenot worshippers and citizens in an armed action by troops of Francis, Duke of Guise, in Wassy, France, on 1 March 1562.
+The Massacre of Vassy (massacre de Wassy) was the murder of Huguenot worshippers and citizens in an armed action by troops of the Duke of Guise, in Wassy, France on 1 March 1562.
 The massacre is identified as the first major event in the French Wars of Religion.
-The series of battles that followed concluded in the signing of the Peace of Amboise (or Pacification Treaty of Amboise) the next year, on 19 March 1563.
+The series of battles that followed concluded in the signing of the Peace of Amboise (or Pacification Treaty of Amboise) on 19 March 1563.

-The events surrounding the massacre of Vassy were famously depicted in a series of forty engravings published in Geneva seven years later.
+The events surrounding the Massacre of Vassy were famously depicted in a series of forty engravings published in Geneva seven years later.

 Background

 Religious politics

-Beginning in the reign of Francis I, Protestants who followed the teachings of John Calvin, known as Huguenots, faced state-backed persecution in France.
-This persecution continued under his two successors, Henry II and Francis II, the latter of whom died young in 1560.
+Beginning in the reign of François I, Protestants who followed the teachings of John Calvin, known as Huguenots, faced state-backed persecution in France.
+This persecution continued under his two successors, Henri II and François II, the latter of whom died young in 1560.
 Catherine de' Medici, regent of Charles IX, proposed the Edict of January (or Edict of Saint-Germain) with the hopes that providing a measure of toleration to Calvinism would help France avoid further chaos of the kind that had engulfed the south-west of the country.
 Because the Parlement of Paris resisted registration of the edict until 6 March 1562, it was not in force at the time of the Duke's entry into Wassy.

 Wassy and the Guise

 Feudal overlords

-The town of Wassy at the time of the massacre was home to a population of roughly 3000 and was a royal town.
+The town of Wassy at the time of the massacre was home to a population of roughly 3,000 and was a royal town.
 Despite being royal it possessed feudal ties to the House of Guise, having been the Dower of Mary, Queen of Scots, the Duke of Guise's niece.
 The Guise family also possessed part of the town in the form of the castle district overseen by the Captain Claude Tondeur, in which the Protestant meeting house where the massacre occurred was located.
 The region at large was the family's power base, with their princely title coming from the seat of Joinville which was located only a few miles away from Wassy.
 These connections would play a role in Guise's justification for his actions after the fact.